TOLOSAT/flight-software/gen/README.md

 The build first generates configuration-dependent sources, then builds the kernel, applications, and middleware archives before linking the final ELF.
 Sources are currently discovered automatically from each component's `src/` directory.

 Every archive has a content-stable description under `build/state/*.flags`.
 It records the effective compiler, compilation flags, include paths, and source list.
 Objects depend on the corresponding description, so a flag change rebuilds only the affected build domain.
 The link has an equivalent `build/state/link.flags` file.

+The integrated firmware configuration lives in `.config`.
+Sub-builds read this same file, while content-stable generated headers and flag descriptions keep rebuilds scoped to the affected domain.

 Generated configuration files live under: